youtube/api-samples/php/README.md

 ### [Search by geolocation](/youtube/api-samples/blob/master/php/geolocation_search.php)

 Method: youtube.search.list, youtube.videos.list<br>
-Description: This sample calls the API's <code>search.list</code> method with <code>q</code>, <code>location</code> and
+Description: This sample calls the API's <code>search.list</code> method with the <code>type</code>, <code>q</code>,
-<code>locationRadius</code> parameters to retrieve search results matching the provided keyword within the radius centered
+<code>location</code> and <code>locationRadius</code> parameters to retrieve search results matching the provided
-at a particular location.
-Using the video IDs from the search result, the sample calls the API's <code>videos.list</code>
-method to retrieve location details of each video.
+keyword within the radius centered at a particular location.
+Using the video IDs from the search result, the sample calls the API's <code>videos.list</code> method to retrieve location details of each video.

 ### [Retrieve a channel's broadcasts](/youtube/api-samples/blob/master/php/list_broadcasts.php)